 - Becoming familiar with the "ABCDE" guidelines of melanoma: asymmetry, border irregularity, color variation, diameter and evolving changes

 More than 70 percent of melanomas are discovered by the patient or a family member.
-For more information or to schedule a consultation with a melanoma specialist at Virginia Mason, in Seattle, call (206) 223-6831.
+For more information or to schedule a consultation with a melanoma surgeon at Virginia Mason, in Seattle, call (206) 223-6831.